atsukotominaga/music-teaching/README.md

 - psd files for instructions for participants

 ### Checklist
-- a xlsx file to check each procedure during testing (for an experimenter)
+- an xlsx file to check each procedure during testing (for an experimenter)